bocoup/jqfundamentals.com/content/effects/index.md

     path: http://api.jquery.com/category/effects/
 ---

 jQuery makes it trivial to add simple effects to your page.
 Effects can use the built-in settings, or provide a customized duration.
 You can also create custom animations of arbitrary CSS properties.

 See the [effects documentation](http://api.jquery.com/category/effects/) for complete details on jQuery effects.

-**An important note about animations:** In modern browsers, and especially on mobile devices, it is often much more efficient to achieve animations using CSS, rather than JavaScript.
+<div class="alert alert-info">**An important note about animations:** In modern
+browsers, and especially on mobile devices, it is often much more efficient to achieve animations using CSS, rather than JavaScript.
 The details of doing this are beyond the scope of this guide, but if you are only targeting mobile, or browsers that support CSS animations, then you should not use jQuery for animations.
-You may also want to consider setting `jQuery.fx.off` to true on low-resource devices; doing so will cause animation methods to immediately set elements to the desired state, rather than animating to that state.
+You may also want to consider setting `jQuery.fx.off` to true on low-resource devices; doing so will cause animation methods to immediately set elements to the desired state, rather than animating to that state.</div>

 ## Built-in Effects